Understanding U.S. Work Visas (2026 Guide): Types, Requirements & How to Apply

 Key facts:

-• Valid for 3 years, extendable to 6 years
+• Valid for up to 3 years (extendable to 6 years)

 2. L-1 Visa (Intra-Company Transfer)

-๐Ÿ“Œ Must have worked for the company abroad for at least 1 continuous year in the past 3 years.
+• Must work for the company abroad for at least 1 year

 3. O-1 Visa (Extraordinary Ability)